juwei-w/Rooftop/README.md

 ## 🏗 Architecture & Logic

 ### State Management
 The application uses a **Context-based architecture** (`TaskContext`) to manage global state.
-This was chosen for simplicity and effectiveness, as per the assessment constraints.
+This was chosen for simplicity and effectiveness.

 ### Dependency Propagation
 The core challenge was implementing the **Recursive Propagation** of task states.
 Since the backend acts as a simple store without business logic for propagation, the frontend handles this responsibility.